 - Refactor Search and fix your solution

-Feel free to share your experiences in the comments section as well as any questions you may have!
+Feel free to share your experiences with Sitecore upgrades in the comments section as well as any questions you may have!

 Learn more about the latest version of Sitecore and our Sitecore upgrade services: